-In the case of enforcement on the debtor's tangible assets the competent body is the bailiff at the local court in whose district the debtor has his or her domicile or, in the absence of this, his or her place of residence at the time the assignment is issued, cf Section 802 of the ZPO.
-The creditor can assign the service of the enforceable award as well as the execution of the enforcement itself to the local bailiff.
+In the case of enforcement on the debtor's tangible assets, the competent body is the bailiff at the local court in whose district the debtor has their domicile or, in the absence of this, their place of residence at the time the assignment is issued, cf Section 802 of the ZPO.
+The creditor can assign the service of the enforceable award and the execution of the enforcement itself to the local bailiff.